MohamedTarekMostafa/Parallelized-Multi-Agent-Investor/README.md

 tools.py: Contains the logic for web searching and financial data fetching. agent.py: Defines the LangGraph architecture, agent nodes, and the decision-making flow.\
-app.py: The frontend UI that manages session states and displays the debate.
-How it Works
+main.py : makes a backend api using FastApi app.py: The frontend UI that manages session state and send request to fastapi How it Works

 User Input: You enter a stock ticker (e.g., NVDA, TSLA).